Kenny Wangler: Season 4

 Adebisi gets Wangler, Poet, and Pierce back into EM City against McManus' wishes.
 While inside, Adebisi is trying to find someone to use a gun in a specific manner so that McManus can be exposed as incompetent and unfit to run Em City.
 A new inmate, an insecure white man named Guillaume Tarrant, arrives in Oz and is an immediate target for Wangler, Poet, and Pierce; they steal his shoes and bully him regularly.
-Seeing this, Adebisi places the gun in his cell, and the next day Tarrant goes on a shooting spree after they antagonize him once again, gunning down Wangler in the process.
+Seeing this, Adebisi places the gun in his cell, and the next day Tarrant goes on a shooting spree after they antagonize him once again, gunning down Wangler, Pierce and a guard furthering racial tensions and wounding Keller in the process.
+Adebisi is able to focus on his other goals leaving his rivals dead and stoke further tensions in Oz.